 “One of my all-time favorite adventures along the northern California coast is to drive the one-lane, unpaved road off Route 1, just west of Leggett, to Sinkyone Wilderness State Park,” says Sheri Doyle, our Trusted Travel Expert for California road trips.
 “It’s a white-knuckle trip that will have you praying you won’t meet anyone coming the other way, and you’ll need a four-wheel-drive vehicle to do it, but the reward at the end—a black-sand beach out in the middle of nowhere—is fantastic.
 If that’s too daunting, the drive to the ‘Lost Coast’—the stretch of coastline from Ferndale to the Avenue of the Giants, just south of Eureka—is paved and not quite as difficult, but also leads to fantastic beach views that you’ll share with more cows than people.”

 Discover Geological Wonders

 Make one of Utah’s gorgeous national parks your goal for the weekend, and turn the drive into part of the experience by driving Highway 12, which runs between the Utah towns of Tropic and Torrey alongside the Grand Staircase Escalante National Monument.
-“This is considered one of the most spectacular drives in the world, yet few actually take the time to do it,” says Mark Campbell, Trusted Travel Expert for national parks.
+“This is considered one of the most spectacular drives in the world, yet few actually take the time to do it,” says Marty Behr, Trusted Travel Expert for national parks.
 “If you have even a passing interest in geology, you’ll be fascinated by the roadside pullout information displays.”